lkpanganiban/sample-python-binary/README.md

     Modify the `build.sh` if you encounter any issues on your dependencies.

 ## License File
-The license file which is the `sample_license` contains the `LICENSE_EXPIRY` key.
-This uses a binary string under the `modules/settings.py` to decrypt the license file.
+The license file which is the `data_dir/sample_license` contains an encrypted `LICENSE_EXPIRY`.
+This uses a binary string under the `modules/settings.py` to decrypt the contents of the license file.
 The encryption and decryption is done using the `cryptography` library.
+Refer to this [repo](https://github.com/lkpanganiban/license-generator-toolbox) on how to generate a license file.

 ## Running Test
 ```